vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

   and https://requestatest.com/c-reactive-protein-quantitative-testing
   because they don't seem necessary yet, and because I got a normal result for the latter in 2016.
+* Various creatine/creatinine tests: I am still thinking about these.
+This is an area where I am likely to be deficient (per my 2016 test results) but I also don't currently expect to take significant action even if I were deficient.
+* Magnesium
+* Zinc
+* Vitamin K